aspose-font/Aspose.Font-Documentation/java/font-converter/woff-to-ttf/_index.md

 description: Examples illustrated with code snippets of using Aspose.Font for .NET for converting font woff to ttf
 ---

-The information below is to describe how to use the Aspose.Font for .NET to convert fonts from `Web Open Font Format` to `True Type font`.
+The information below is to describe how to use the Aspose.Font for Java to convert fonts from `Web Open Font Format` to `True Type font`.
 _______

-Import the following classes:
+Use the following statements:

 {{< highlight java >}}
     package com.aspose.font;